lukekeyte/simba-docs/docs/faq/index.md

 `SIMBA` is a Python software package that numerically solves time-dependent chemical reaction networks for astrophysical environments.
 The code is can be used for modeling complex chemical evolution in settings such as the interstellar medium (ISM), molecular clouds, and protoplanetary disks.

 ### How does SIMBA compare to other astrochemistry codes?
-`SIMBA` is designed to be compatible with the established `DALI` code format, allowing seamless use of chemical networks developed for `DALI` without requiring reformatting or conversion.
-This means that `SIMBA` can be used to complement more complex higher-dimensional codes like `DALI`, by providing a quick and easy way to explore parameter dependencies and extract key information such as reaction rates and pathways.
-A detailed benchmarking of `SIMBA` against `DALI` is presented in our code overview paper.
+`SIMBA` is a complementary tool designed to work alongside existing higher-dimensional chemical models, offering an efficient way to explore parameter space.
+The code maintains full compatibility with the established `DALI` format, enabling users to apply existing chemical networks without any reformatting or conversion requirements.
+This compatibility allows `SIMBA` to serve as a rapid exploration tool for complex codes like `DALI`, facilitating quick analysis of parameter dependencies and extraction of key information such as reaction rates and pathways.
+A comprehensive benchmarking comparison between `SIMBA` and `DALI` is detailed in our code overview paper.

 ### What physical processes does SIMBA model?
 `SIMBA` models a comprehensive set of physical processes, including: